|

 In an e-mail address, the domain name follows the @ symbol, so

-that John or Jane Smith's address at this company might be: jsmith@yourname.com
+that John or Jane Smith's address at one company might be: jsmith@yourname.com

 Like any trade name, logo, or brand name, your domain